Artist-In-Residence Program at Acadia

 Schoodic Point by Michael Vermette, Artist-in-Residence

-Applications for the program are accepted online through December 16, 2013 for consideration for the following 2014 season.
+Applications for the 2014 season are closed.
 Notification will be made by late March 2014.

 - For all other mediums: An appropriate sample of your recent work (e.g., a brief manuscript excerpt, short story, article, poetry, etc. - maximum of six pages - from writers and poets; one uploaded video or audio from dancers & other performing artists), plus the following materials as email attachments: